 The bottle itself doesn’t have a removable cap which means that what you have is the built-in sprayer.
-The atomizer sprays wide and nice, without spraying too much.
+The atomizer sprays wide and nicely, without spraying too much.
 On the top of the atomizer, you’ll find the Ysl logo.

 Printed grey Kouros name along with brand and oil concentration is found on the front of the bottle.
 The bottle design is everything Saint Laurent stood for, thus I’m quite fond of it.

 The box has nice touches of different blue color variations with holographic details here and there.
-Don’t forget to check the back of the box(bar code) and check for a small QR code for authenticity check.
+Don’t forget to check the back of the box(bar code) and check for a small QR code for an authenticity check.